 Each of these methods accomplish the same thing, some more efficiently than others.
 They all give you delicious dried peppers that you can use for hot sauce, spices or in some cases, even as ornaments.

-Make your own hot sauce and give it away to friends in these bottles.
+Make your own hot sauce and give it away to friends in these bottles from Amazon.

 Steps for drying chili peppers